 8. Civilian Conservation Corps Museum of South Dakota

 While South Dakota worked to preserve the country’s national resources during the financially difficult 1933-42 period, the Civilian Conservation Corps (CCC) emerged.
 The goal was not only to preserve resources, but to work with the thousands of young men who were contributing projects to Hill City and the surrounding areas.
 Learn about a "can-do" legacy at the CCC Museum.

 9. Badlands National Park

-This breathtaking National Park is a must see on the list of things to do in South Dakota.
+This breathtaking national park is a must-see on the list of things to do in South Dakota.
 A car pass is only $15 for 7 days (or $30 for a year), but for the 100th anniversary of the U.S. National Park Service, free admission was given in 2016 on these days: January 18, April 16-24, August 25-28, September 24, and November 11.
 [Current fee information, including free entrance days, can be found on the National Park Service's website for Badlands National Park.]

 10. Mount Rushmore National Memorial